Hang up, do not send money: Local law enforcement warns of scams where callers impersonate the police

 Additional scams the office has warned the public about include package scams and unsolicited messages.
 The package scam usually starts when a resident receives a text message or phone call asking for personal information related to the delivery of a package.

-The unsolicited messages can have more dire consequences because the scammer, after collecting personal information and learning more about the victim, the scammer will try to get the victim to send a private photo of themselves to the scammer to then extort the victim for money in exchange for keeping the photo private.
+The unsolicited messages can have more dire consequences, because the scammer, after collecting personal information and learning more about the target, will try to get the target to send a nude photo of themselves to the scammer and then demand money in exchange for keeping the photo private.

 Beyond calling local law enforcement, Diepenbrock said that victims can make a report through the Kansas Attorney General’s Consumer Protection Division.